 - The WTI futures finished above the 50-day moving average for the first time since late April as crude oil prices rose for the second straight trading day after Sudi and Russia announced further voluntary output cuts.
 Sudi Arabic indicated extending its 1 million barrel-per-day (bpd) cut to August, and Russia will reduce 500,000 bpd in exports during the same month.

-- No major announcements.
+- No major announcements or news.

 - US ISM Services PMI & JOLTS Job Openings

 Maximize your potential gains!
 Take immediate action and seize the investment opportunities that await you.
 Login to the platform now!